 Fire Safety Inspections

 In order to keep the residence hall free of fire hazards, fire safety inspections are performed four times a year: at the beginning of each semester, in November, and over the summer.
 The CA and SCA staff in the building will follow up on any fire safety violations that are discovered during these inspections.

 Flyers and other Postings

 Flyers and other wall postings makes the spread of fire much quicker and easier.
 To increase the safety within the residence halls, we ask students to post flyers and announcements in designated areas only.
 This is typically the cork board on the room door and a community events board on the main floor of the residence hall lobby.
-Flyers places on walls, glass of fire doors, or on entry ways will be removed.
+Flyers placed on walls, glass of fire doors, or on entry ways will be removed.

 Gasoline and other Combustibles